zackdraws/zackdraws.github.io/README.md

-#+title: Portfolio Site
+title: Portfolio Site
-# Portfolio Work, HTML, Styles.css and JS which together make a portfolio website.
+* Portfolio Work, HTML, Styles.css and JS which together make a portfolio website.
 * Introduction: This was a personal project to make a site of my work and learn a little on how to code.
 The index.html is the homepage.
 The Styles.css has all of the settings for how the html is displayed.

 ** - Index.html is the first page that you visit when you visit the site